trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

   > HTTP/2 will make our applications faster, simpler, and more robust.
 The primary goals for HTTP/2 are to reduce latency by enabling full request and response multiplexing, minimise protocol overhead via efficient compression of HTTP header fields, and add support for request prioritisation and server push.
+HTTP/2 has also a extremely large [blacklist](https://http2.github.io/http2-spec/#BadCipherSuites) of old and insecure ciphers.

   > `http2` directive configures the port to accept HTTP/2 connections.
 This doesn't mean it accepts only HTTP/2 connections.
 HTTP/2 is backwards-compatible with HTTP/1.1, so it would be possible to ignore it completely and everything will continue to work as before because if the client that does not support HTTP/2 will never ask the server for an HTTP/2 communication upgrade: the communication between them will be fully HTTP1/1.

   > HTTP/2 multiplexes many requests within a single TCP connection.
 Typically, a single TCP connection is established to a server when HTTP/2 is in use.

   > You should also enable the `ssl` parameter (but NGINX can also be configured to accept HTTP/2 connections without SSL), required because browsers do not support HTTP/2 without encryption (the h2 specification, allows to use HTTP/2 over an unsecure `http://` scheme, but browsers have not implemented this (and most do not plan to)).
 Note that accepting HTTP/2 connections over TLS requires the "Application-Layer Protocol Negotiation" (ALPN) TLS extension support.

-  > HTTP/2 has a extremely large [blacklist](https://http2.github.io/http2-spec/#BadCipherSuites) of old and insecure ciphers, so you should avoid them.

   > Obviously, there is no pleasure without pain.
 HTTP/2 is more secure than HTTP/1.1, however, there are serious vulnerabilities detected in the HTTP/2 protocol.
 For more information please see [HTTP/2 can shut you down!](https://www.secpod.com/blog/http2-dos-vulnerabilities/), [On the recent HTTP/2 DoS attacks](https://blog.cloudflare.com/on-the-recent-http-2-dos-attacks/), and [HTTP/2: In-depth analysis of the top four flaws of the next generation web protocol](https://www.imperva.com/docs/Imperva_HII_HTTP2.pdf) <sup>[pdf]</sup>.